Rokugo Kamakura: Two groups of soldiers holding long bamboo clash to pray for a bountiful harvest

 Write your wishes on the vertically connected Tenhitsu brushes, from right to left. © Misato Town

-Write the following in the <Tenhitsu>: "Dedicated to Kamakura Daimyojin, Tenhitsu Harmony Joy, Earthly Happiness Joy, XXX Joy.
-At the beginning of the new year, I take up my brush, I will draw and collect all kinds of treasures.
+"Dedicated to Kamakura Daimyojin Shrine, Heavenly Brush Harmony, Earthly Happiness, XXX Happiness.
+At the beginning of the new year, I will take up my brush and draw all sorts of treasures.
 Auspicious day in the New Year of the Rabbit.
-Name □□□□.
-Respectfully."
-(Write your wish as XXX Joy . )
+Name: □□□□.
+Respectfully submitted."
+(Write your wish as XXX Happiness.)

-[Kamakura] Who is Kamakura Daimyojin, the god who only appears at ceremonies?
+Who is Kamakura Daimyojin, the god who appears only in the Kamakura event?

 Among the words written on this Tenhitsu pen is the name " Kamakura Daimyojin ."
 Who is this god that few people have heard of?